- Breathtaking views of Mt. Makalu, Mt. Everest, Lhotse, Chamlang, Baruntse, and other surrounding peaks.

-- Makalu Barun National Park.
+- Diverse flora and fauna in the Makalu Barun National Park.

 - Spot some of the rarest wildlife in Nepal, including the Red Panda and snow leopard.